The-Data-for-Children-Collaborative/noral-platform-research/00-stakeholder-engagement/00-01-engagement-plan.md

 > Thinking about the ‘why’.

 ## `Step 3.` | Workshop by CDL
-> Disucussion around 5-10 major challenge areas to capture responses and points on contention.
+> Disucussion around 5-10 major challenge areas to capture responses and points of contention.

 - Combined with all stakeholders
-- Length: `1.5 HRS`
+- Length: `2 HRS`
 - Toolkit: Mural / Miro Board

 **For each Challenge Area**